 Guanzon said that Comelec’s data currently has 57 million registered voters plus the 3.5 million new voters.
 It’s still a far cry from Comelec’s target of 11 million voters for the 2022 elections.

 Voter registration in the middle of the pandemic is done by appointment.
 You don’t have to worry about standing in line with a crowd of people, you just have to schedule your appointment and bring the necessary documents.
 To know the step-by-step of registering to vote in the middle of the pandemic, click here.

 Guanzon is also planning on deploying election officers to visit barangays so people can register without leaving their areas.

 As for actual voting, the process will be different under the new normal but we’re sure it won’t take too much of your time.
 Comelec is also working on a safer election day

-So if you’ll be 18 years old on May 9, 2022 or you’ve received notice that your voter status is deactivated, you’ve got at least 3 more months to register to vote.
+So if you’ll be 18 years old on May 9, 2022 or you’ve received notice that your voter status is deactivated, you’ve still got some time to register to vote.